trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contract-languages/index.md

 ## Lifecycle of a Tezos smart contract
 A smart contract can only be deployed once but can be called many times.
-The Tezos smart contract lifecycle steps are two:
+The Tezos smart contract lifecycle consists of two steps:

 1. Deployment
 2. Interactions through calls